-The benefits to a good set of wardrobe basics is endless.
+The benefits of a good set of wardrobe basics are endless.
 Combat closet fatigue?
 Check.
 Look polished with the least amount of effort?
 Check.
 Feeling comfy in your own clothes?
 Check!
 A comfy tee, a good pair of jeans, and a cozy sweater — these are all classic must-haves for when you have that “I have nothing to wear” dilemma.
 (Spoiler alert: you always do.)
 But you don’t want to go running to your closest mall for some t-shirts to slip into, either.
 Basics should be the building blocks of your closet, which means that quality is of the essence.
 The upside is, there are so many brands out there that have made basics its mission with aesthetics that are anything but basic.

 It all started for Kotn when founders Benjamin Sehl, Mackenzie Yeates, and Rami Helali wanted to create the “perfect t-shirt”.
 The ethos of this staple Toronto brand is entirely built on basics.
-Think crew neck tees, button-down shirts, and cozy hoodies all made with ethically-grown and manufactured Egyptian cotton.
+Think crew neck tees, button-down shirts, and cozy hoodies all made with ethically grown and manufactured Egyptian cotton.

 Harly Jae is another proponent of the slow living movement and this brand wants to help you look good at the same time.
 Each piece is locally made in Vancouver with sustainable fabrics like linen or hemp.
-We’re eyeing the brands wide leg Pierrot pants and boxy Pierrot jacket —easy classics to wear as a set or separates, while its Bardot jumpsuit looks like an easy piece to dress up or down.
+We’re eyeing the brand’s wide-leg Pierrot pants and boxy Pierrot jacket —easy classics to wear as a set or separates, while its Bardot jumpsuit looks like an easy piece to dress up or down.

-Long-line cardigans and shirt dresses take centre stage with SKYE, a San-Francisco-based womenswear brand that caters to the minimalist in all of us.
+Long-line cardigans and shirt dresses take center stage with SKYE, a San-Francisco-based womenswear brand that caters to the minimalist in all of us.
 The result?
 A sophisticated outfit that looks put together even if you got dressed in the dark.

 Touting itself as an elevated basics brand, New York-based Richer Poorer offers pieces with a hip, laissez-faire attitude.
 Think like an Urban Outfitters sort of vibe with boxy cropped tees, vintage-inspired t-shirts like the raglan or henley cuts, half-zip sweaters, and its best-selling classic bralette that comes in 16 different colours.
 Comfy, casual, and oh-so-cool.

 Think of Grana as Everlane’s slightly more tropical cousin.
-Based out of Hong Kong, the brands focus is on fabrics, featuring only the best from all around the world: Chinese silk, pima cotton from Peru, tencel from Austria, and linen from France.
+Based out of Hong Kong, the brand’s focus is on fabrics, featuring only the best from all around the world: Chinese silk, Pima cotton from Peru, Tencel from Austria, and linen from France.
 Whether it’s a slip dress for easy-peasy dressing or a cashmere boyfriend sweater for colder climates (ahem, Canada), Grana’s got you covered.

 It’s right in the name with this one: AYR stands for All Year Round and it’s an apparel brand dedicated to versatile styles that can be worn all year.
 Functionality plays a major role throughout its collections without sacrificing its clean, neutral aesthetic.
-Check out the brands timelessly chic denim cuts or billowy button-downs for that effortlessly polished vibe.
+Check out the brand’s timelessly chic denim cuts or billowy button-downs for that effortlessly polished vibe.